pololu/dual-vnh5019-motor-shield/README.md

 The current readings returned by `getM1CurrentMilliamps` and `getM2CurrentMilliamps` will be noisy and unreliable if you are using a PWM frequency below about 5&nbsp;kHz.
-We expect these readings to work fine if you are using a board based on the ATmega168, ATmega328P, or ATmega32U4, since this library uses 20&nbsp;kHz hardware PWM on those boards.
+We expect these readings to work fine if you haven't remapped the PWM pins and you are using a board based on the ATmega168, ATmega328P, ATmega328PB, or ATmega32U4, since this library uses 20&nbsp;kHz hardware PWM on those boards.

 On other boards, this library uses `analogWrite` to generate PWM signals, which usually means that the PWM frequency will be too low to